Bobblen147/avp-forever/Readme.txt

 Other
 -Enable/disable EAX reverb effects
--Partially fixed NPC heavy weapons drop sound repeating bug (needs 60fps or less) -Work around a sound bug when breaking armour/light weapon pickups in skirmish by replacing an unused sound
+-Partially fixed NPC heavy weapons drop sound repeating bug (needs 60fps or less) -Work around bad bilinear filtering by slightly altering a couple of textures (thanks Olde) -Work around a sound bug when breaking armour/light weapon pickups in skirmish by replacing an unused sound -Added config file option to disable bilinear filtering

+Extra credits

 The implementation for the reload and prev vision mode keys are heavily based on the implementation from the Cancer Black mod. https://github.com/shole/AvP-CancerBlack/tree/df80b44ca7d1e97c6c310d847b1a10172bac0533)

+Thanks to Olde for much testing, and the avp classic discord for suggestions and encouragement

 Installing